-To keep your canvas and metal parts in good working condition and in good appearance, you will need to keep them clean.
+To keep your canvas and metal parts in good working

 The fabric should be cleaned regularly before substances such as dirt, pollen, etc. are allowed to accumulate on and become embedded in the fabric.
 The canvas can be cleaned without being removed from the installation.